xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 ## Apache and HTTP/2 configuration

-The Apache version that ships with Debian 9 suports [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) so lets activate it.
+The Apache version that ships with Debian 9 supports [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) so lets activate it.

 ~~~~
 a2enmod http2
 ~~~~

 Restart Apache and add "`Protocols h2 http/1.1`" to your Apache conf.
 Best to add it per vhost as I have done in the example below.

+That’s it, you are now serving pages over HTTP/2.
+There are interesting features like push to look in to but this is a good start.

 ## Apache and PHP-FPM configurations